 Long-term studies of Japanese atomic bomb survivors have provided the most important population-based quantitative risk assessment for the risk of leukemia and other cancers associated with ionizing radiation.
 Studies of this population are the primary basis for international radiation risk protection measures (NRC BEIR VII, 2006) (see Chapter 13).
 Atomic bombs detonated over Hiroshima and Nagasaki in August 1945 resulted in many thousands of immediate and short-term deaths.
 At the end of the 1940s an excess of leukemia was apparent among the Japanese atomic bomb survivors.
 A long-term mortality follow-up of a population-based cohort of survivors, designated the Life Span Study, was launched with ascertainment of deaths since 1950.
-Follow-up of the Life Span Study cohort for cancer incidence was undertaken beginning in 1958 when population-based cancer registries were established in Hiroshima and Nagasaki (Mabuchi et al, 2011).
+Follow-up of the Life Span Study cohort for cancer incidence was undertaken beginning in 1958 when population-based cancer registries were established in Hiroshima and Nagasaki (Mabuchi et al., 2011).

-Results of dose-response for leukemia mortality from 1950 through 1982 and leukemia incidence from 1958 through 1987 have been previously summarized (Boice, 2006; Linet et al, 2006; Mabuchi et al, 2011).
-Among 113,011 Life Span Study cohort members followed through 2001, 371 incident non-CLL leukemias were ascertained, including 176 AML, 75 CML, and 43 ALL (Hsu et al, 2013).
+Results of dose-response for leukemia mortality from 1950 through 1982 and leukemia incidence from 1958 through 1987 have been previously summarized (Boice, 2006; Linet et al., 2006; Mabuchi et al., 2011).
+Among 113,011 Life Span Study cohort members followed through 2001, 371 incident non-CLL leukemias were ascertained, including 176 AML, 75 CML, and 43 ALL (Hsu et al., 2013).
 A nonlinear, upward curving dose-response pattern observed for non-CLL leukemias derived primarily from results for AML.
 Overall, the excess relative risk per Gray (ERR per Gy) for AML using the preferred quadratic model was 1.11, 95% confidence interval (CI) = 0.53-2.08, and risks according to age at exposure were U-shaped.
 The high excess rates for those who were children or adolescents at the time of the bombings initially declined over time; however, the excess rates increased with attained age regardless of age at exposure.
 The overall ERR per Gy for CML using the preferred linear model was 5.24, 95% CI = 1.92-11.8.
 The temporal patterns for CML and ALL differed from AML.
-In the period 5-10 years after the bombings, the fraction of ALL and CML attributable to radiation from the bombings among cohort members with >0.0005 Gy was 59% for the entire period (23% for ALL and 36% for CML).
+In the period 5-10 years after the bombings, the fraction of ALL and CML attribuTable 38-to radiation from the bombings among cohort members with >0.0005 Gy was 59% for the entire period (23% for ALL and 36% for CML).
 However, these two subtypes accounted for 80% (27% for ALL and 53% for CML) of the excess leukemias during 1950-1955, but only 22% (10% for ALL and 12% for CML) during 1991-2001.
 Hsu et al (2013) speculated that CML and ALL rates may have been even higher than 80% within the first five years after the bombings (1945-1949), prior to availability of systematically ascertained data.
-In contrast, the fraction of AML attributable to radiation among cohort members with >0.005 Gy was 38% for the entire period studied.
+In contrast, the fraction of AML attribuTable 38-to radiation among cohort members with >0.005 Gy was 38% for the entire period studied.
 AML accounted for only 20% of the excess leukemias during 1950-55 but for 80% of the excess leukemias during 1991-2001.
 This temporal pattern for AML is markedly different from that observed subsequent to cytotoxic chemotherapy, where most of the excess t-AML occurs within 10 years of treatment (see below).